 Similarly, if your interest lies in serious games, or health and education applications of digital media, you will have opportunities to create projects to facilitate rich, personalized learning experiences.

 The internship is a mandatory requirement of the MDM Program and occurs in the final term of study.
-Students have the assistance of the MDM Industry Relations department and a variety of additional resources to aid in the search for their internship.
+Students have the support of the MDM Industry Relations department and a variety of additional resources to aid in the search for their internship.
 During this period students build on their real world experience and employers have the chance to try out prospective employees.

 The core differentiator of the Master of Digital Media program and other comparable Masters programs is the emphasis of experiential learning through project courses.
 In fact, 65% of MDM coursework is project-based.
 All Projects courses, from the first term to the last term, have teams of 3 to 6 students spend four months working on projects to develop prototypes or applications from concept to deliverable.
 Each Projects course builds upon the skills learned in the previous term so that graduating students are comfortable with all issues—from dealing with dysfunctional teams to scoping and production pipeline.
 Please visit Student Projects to see examples of types of projects that students work on.